 - Joint pain

 - urinary problems-night time bed wetting and frequent need to urinate during the day

 Who is at Risk?

 Although this condition can affect adults, PANDAS is considered a pediatric disorder.
-It typically affects those between the ages of three until puberty.
+It typically affects those between the ages of three and puberty.
 Strep infections become rarer after age 12.
-It is possible for PANDAS to occur post adolescence, although more studies are needed.
+It is possible for PANDAS to occur post-adolescence, although more studies are needed.

-A recent survey showed that PANDAS may be more likely to occur in males.
-In the survey 65 percent of the respondents were male.
+A recent survey showed that PANDAS might be more likely to occur in males.
+In the survey, 65 percent of the respondents were male.

 How is it Diagnosed?

 The symptoms of PANDAS are dramatic and often appear overnight, and yet it can be hard to diagnose because it is not well known.
 Many doctors will try and treat the neurological symptoms rather than the root cause.
 While the symptoms are being treated, the infection is still present and the body is attacking itself.

 PANDAS is pinpointed through a clinical diagnosis, which means there are no lab tests that can be used to diagnose PANDAS.
 Instead, healthcare practitioners will use the following diagnostic criteria:

 - Sudden onset of an obsessive-compulsive disorder and/or a tic disorder